Consensys/doc.ethsigner/CONTRIBUTING.md

 * Use the imperative mood ("Move cursor" not "Moves cursor").
 * Provide a summary on the first line with more details on additional lines, as needed.
 * Reference issues and pull requests liberally.
+* For more information about how to write great commit messages, see [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

 # Pull-Request Labels